 Another benefit of doing these activities sober is that now they will be much more enjoyable.
 The experience will be much more vivid, and you will be able to remember them more fully.
 What you once thought of as fun will pale in comparison to a life rich in reality, one that is completely drug and alcohol-free.

-“No One Will Want to Be With Me”
+“No One Will Want to Be with Me”

 “I Will Not Be Able to Talk to People”

 Most alcoholics do feel like they have a silver tongue, and many do.
 Many drinkers seem like they are the life of the party because they are able to tell jokes and stories.
-However, this all ends when they become so intoxicated that they are unable to interact with people appropriately.
+However, this all ends when they become so intoxicated that they cannot interact with people appropriately.
 They may start falling down, slurring their words, or nodding off.
 Then, their antics become comic or tragic.
 Additionally, the intoxicated individual rarely remembers what they did, or what they will remember is untrue.

 If you fear that you will not be able to talk to people when you are sober, remember the consequences of drinking too much.
 Alcohol lowers your inhibitions, but it also makes you say things and do things you may regret.
 This is hardly a trait others admire.
 Concentrate on learning new coping and communication skills.
 You will do just fine in recovery.

-“I Am Afraid of What it Will Be Like to be Sober”
+“I Am Afraid of What It Will Be like to Be Sober”

-If this is one of your common fears about sobriety, it has probably been a long time since you have been free of alcohol and/or drugs.
+If this is one of your common fears about sobriety, it has probably been a long time since you have been free of alcohol and drugs.
 Chronic drug or alcohol dependence clouds your mind and robs you of memory.
 You may also have difficulty making plans or learning new things.
 Therefore, it is no surprise that you would fear what you cannot imagine.

 Learning to live in a drug and alcohol-free manner involves making a genuine commitment to a new and permanent lifestyle.
 This is scary to a lot of people and deters many from seeking or completing treatment.
 However, you should not hide behind this excuse.
-You can do live a life without drugs or alcohol, and you owe it to yourself to try.
+You can live a life without drugs or alcohol, and you owe it to yourself to try.
 For the time being, try to envision a life full of promise, where there are no limits to what you can achieve.
-Then, enter into treatment.
+Then, enter treatment.

-“I Am Afraid I Cannot Make it Through Stressful Days Without Drinking”
+“I Am Afraid I Cannot Make It Through Stressful Days Without Drinking”

 You may have been using alcohol as a crutch to dull whatever might bother you.
 What began as a drink here or there after work soon wound up being much more than that, to the point where you could not wait to get home and get drunk.
 Maybe you even tossed back a few at work, in the car on the way home, or in the morning to get you going.

-“I Cannot Handle Responsibility”
+“I Cannot Handle the Responsibility”